This is not your typical things to do in Memphis with kids guide.

 The museum is an important part of the Memphis and Nashville musical story we were experiencing an learning and tied in so well with our visit to the Civil Rights Museum to understand what was happening at the time.

-Even though segregation laws were keeping people apart in Memphis, music was bringing them together through music.
+Even though segregation laws were keeping people apart in Memphis, music was bringing them together.
 Colour never came through the doors at Stax Recording Studio.
-It was just friendship and race was equally represented from the top down within the studio.

 Blacks and whites were making music together – raw, soulful, and edgy music.